Women’s March Was So Badly Planned, They Dropped PLANNED March To White House | John Hawkins' Right Wing News

 The official says there could be more than half a million people on the Mall, but it’s difficult to estimate because low cloud cover is making aerial photographs impossible.

 I have to commend these protesters.
-They have found their first amendment right to protest, and have exercised it.
-Nothing bad can come of citizens who do hold to those rights and use them, no matter what side of the political aisle they reside.
+They have found their First Amendment right to protest and have exercised it.
+Nothing bad can come of citizens who do hold to those rights and use them, no matter what side of the political aisle they reside on.

-Yet it had only been 24 hours since Trump has became the President of the United States, and protesters are behaving as if he has broken some law worth impeachment.
+Yet, it had only been 24 hours since Trump had became the President of the United States and protesters are behaving as if he has broken some law worth impeachment.
 What is the point of this protest?
 Trump is not going anywhere.
 You would better serve the country by looking inwards towards your own families and taking care of them, rather than falling apart over some outcome that hasn’t even happened.

 - Share